 Typical Programs Offered

-Look for and identify pollinators in our Education Garden.
-Plant a seed to help bring pollinators to your home, and make a bee-themed craft.
+Pollination Celebration Look for and identify pollinators in our Gardens and Sunflower House (when open seasonally, August-September).
+Plant a seed to help bring bees and butterflies to your home, and make a bee-themed craft.